 This post may contain affiliate links.
 Please see our disclosure policy.

-This homemade baby soap bar is gentle and safe for sensitive baby skin.
-Made with coconut oil, mango butter, and jojoba oil, this cold-process baby soap nourishes and moisturizes the baby’s skin.
+This homemade baby soap bar is gentle enough for delicate skin and made with natural ingredients you can feel good about.
+With cocoa butter, coconut oil, mango butter, and jojoba oil, this cold-process soap creates a soft, creamy lather perfect for everyday use.

 DIY baby soap bars on wooden board with lavender buds sprinkled around.